-Now that we know all about web element locators, let's use them for test automation.
+Now that we know all about locators, let’s use locators for testing.

-"Coded" automation tools essentially mean test automation frameworks and programming packages.
-To use them, you will need software development skills for web UI testing.
+“Coded” automation tools are test automation frameworks and programming packages.
+To use them, you will need good software development skills.
+There are several options available these days for coded Web UI testing.

-Let's write a basic test together in Java using JUnit and Selenium Webdriver to see it all come together.
+Let’s write a basic test together in Java using JUnit and Selenium WebDriver to see it all come together.
+Even though this code will use Selenium with Java, the principles apply for any language and browser automation tool.

 Our test will be a simple DuckDuckGo search.
 Simply go to the DuckDuckGo home page, search for a phrase and make sure the results page shows results related to the search phrase.